How to make a robot

 What you need:

-Our robots had a metal industrial look, but you can use anything in the home to make your robot.
+Our robots have a metal industrial look, but you can use anything in the home to make your robot.
 If you do not have the items listed here, create something different with what you have.

 - metal containers like soup tins, or foam (we used some old packaging found in boxes that stored TV monitors) make great robot bodies